Most popular Technical Indicator in Forex

-What is the best technical indicator in Forex?
+What is the most popular technical indicator in Forex?
 The million dollar question...
 Only if it was that easy!
 The truth is that success comes from knowledge.
 And knowledge of technical indicators is a huge part of Forex trading.

 Why are Technical Indicators important?